 The 'list' subcommand will always use the default user 'conan/profiles' folder.
-But the 'show' subcommand is able to resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.
+But the 'show' subcommand can resolve absolute and relative paths, as well as to map names to '.conan/profiles' folder, in the same way as the '-profile' install argument.